 Certain articles would have you believe today’s college kids are all a bunch of happy-go-lucky mercenaries, beholden only to the rules of the Cyber Jungle, ready to abandon a brand (no matter how good it is) at the first sign of it being unable to offer them enough e-coupons.

-While it’s true marketers cannot (and should not) rely exclusively on loyalty programs to win Gen Z consumers, it’s also true they shouldn’t just toss them out the window.
+While it’s true marketers cannot rely exclusively on loyalty programs to win Gen Z consumers, it’s also true they shouldn’t just toss them out the window.
 There’s room for contradictions when marketing to these folks.

 … But that doesn’t mean Gen Z loyalty programs are “dead.”